THE NIBBLE (TM) - Great Finds for Foodies (tm)

 • Q. I’ve been eating the fake green stuff for years, and I like it.
 Why should I care?

-A. We like “wasabi wannabe” too, but after trying real wasabi, you won’t be able to switch back.
-You don’t even need to take our word for it: Real wasabi has a great number of reported health benefits.
+A. We like “wasabi wannabe” too, but after trying real wasabi, you won’t want to switch back.
+Beyond amazing flavor, real wasabi has a great number of reported health benefits.
 It contains antioxidants and has anti-bacterial, anti-microbial, and anti-carcinogenic properties.
 It also aids digestion.
-Most importantly, it tastes really good.

 wasabia japonica